openshift/cluster-kube-descheduler-operator/README.md

            "pods": 60
 ```

-The above configmap would be mounted as a volume in descheduler job pod created in next step.
-Whenever we change strategies or parameters in the CR, the descheduler operator is responsible for identifying those changes and regenerating the configmap.
+The above configmap would be mounted as a volume in descheduler cron job pod created.
+Whenever we change strategies, parameters or schedule in the CR, the descheduler operator is responsible for identifying those changes and regenerating the configmap.